Category: Germany

 Hildegard Feast Day

-September 17th Feast Day Hildegard
+September 17th — Feast Day of Saint Hildegard

 Feast Day for Saint Hildegard of Bingen, September 17th — Catholic Calendar